OpenTermsArchive/contrib-versions/Att/Privacy Policy.md

     ' + '
-    ' + '*   In the case of a court order obtained by a non-governmental entity, AT&T is authorized to disclose personally identifiable information collected from TV subscribers as a result of the subscriber's use of TV service only after providing prior notice to the subscriber.
+    ' + '*   In the case of a court order obtained by a non-governmental entity, we are authorized to disclose personally identifiable information collected from TV subscribers as a result of the subscriber's use of TV service only after providing prior notice to the subscriber.

-    ' + '*   In the case of a court order obtained by a governmental entity, AT&T is authorized to disclose personally identifiable information collected from TV subscribers as a result of the subscriber's use of TV service only if, in the court proceeding relevant to the order:
+    ' + '*   In the case of a court order obtained by a governmental entity, we are authorized to disclose personally identifiable information collected from TV subscribers as a result of the subscriber's use of TV service only if, in the court proceeding relevant to the order:

         ' + '